 Computers in the early 2000s were considerably faster than in the mid-90s, however, keeping the character shapes simpler meant focusing only on the mechanics/performance and acting.
 So we went back to designing these characters using basic geometric pieces.
 Some of our early-2003 characters like “Ballie” came from those discussions/tests.
 Ballie is a ball with legs, feet, and a horizontal line across the ball to use as a visual guide for hip rotation.

-Making things look simple in animation can be really difficult.
+Making things that look simple in animation can be really difficult.
 It’s always easy to put too many ideas into a single shot while making the audience feel confused.
 Sometimes it helps to use a well-told single idea.
-So as a general note and regardless of what you are working on, see if you can start as simple as possible.
-See what works and what doesn’t…then add things in or take things out.
+So as a general note (and regardless of what you are working on) see if you can start as simple as possible.
+See what works and what doesn’t, then add things in or take things out.
 If it looks too simple as you get feedback, then you can add on top of it.
 But it’s always better to get something simple working first, than something too complex that doesn’t work.

 Less is more.

 Check out Carlos’ amazing short film La Noria: